 Short Term Bond Funds

 At the height of the market panic in late March of 2020 it was not uncommon to see a 5%-10% decline in short-term funds that took greater credit risk.
 One clear indicator is the yield of a fund.
-If the yield is noticeably greater than the rest of the market, then more than likely its worth looking closer at the credit rating of the issuers the fund is buying.
+If the yield is noticeably greater than the rest of the market, then more than likely it’s worth looking closer at the credit rating of the issuers the fund is buying.
 In contrast, most short-term funds of very high-quality debt actually appreciated as the markets plummeted in March of 2020, yet still saw declines in 2022 in the face of significantly higher rates.
 Today, many of these short-term bond funds have yields in excess of 4%.

 Many of us have had the local bank teller notice a large cash position and encouraged us to speak to the local investment professional at the bank.
 One such option they will propose is what is known as a Single Premium Deferred Annuity (SPDA).
-The SPDA is an insurance contract that functions much like a CD with no fluctuations to your investment principal.
+The SPDA is an insurance contract that functions much like a CD with no fluctuations to your initial investment principal.
 They are not insured by the FDIC, but rather backed by the insurance company, and sometimes further backed by the state insurance commissioner’s office up to certain limits.

 The advantage of the SPDA is that they sometimes offer rates that are a little better than a CD, and the interest is tax deferred.
 Once they mature, the contracts usually have a floor interest rate that you can continue to collect without exchanging into a new annuity.
 At times those interest floors have been attractive compared to current market rates.

 The disadvantages are they don’t typically permit you to break the contract penalty free.
 What you can often do is withdraw a percentage of the contract, sometimes 10% per year without penalty.
 There is also a penalty on withdrawals made before age 59 ½, so it’s not a suitable option for those younger in age.

 Credit Risk Caution